p4rkerw/qpcr_design/mm10_Dclk1-ex-L.md

 Make sure that the DNA sequence you copy matches the ensembl transcript (ENSMUST00000196745.4) because other genes that overlap the same region will also have sequences.
+This is the sequence for the entire gene:
 ```
 >mm10_knownGene_ENSMUST00000196745.4 range=chr3:55247151-55533734 5'pad=0 3'pad=0 strand=+ repeatMasking=N
 ATGTCGTTCGGCAGAGATATGGAGTTGGAGCATTTTGATGAGCGGGACAA